adamdecaf/docs/docs/index.md

 Process funds with the following settlement methods:

 - [Moov ACH](./ach/) (including Same Day ACH) implements a NACHA compliant RESTFul API for file creation, parsing, and validation.
 Supports generating and parsing all Standard Entry Class (SEC) codes.
 ACH is the primary method of electronic money movement throughout the United States.
-- [Moov PayGate](./paygate/) provides a complete implementation of ACH origination (file creation), OFAC checks, micro-deposits, SFTP uploading, and other features to be a complete system for ACH transfers.
+- [Moov PayGate](./paygate/) provides a complete implementation of ACH origination (file creation), micro-deposits, SFTP uploading, and other features to be a complete system for ACH transfers.
 - [Moov Wire](./wire/) (domestic Fedwire) implements an interface to write files for the Fedwire Funds Service, a real-time gross settlement funds transfer system operated by the United States Federal Reserve Banks.
 These compatible files include routing instructions that, once received and processed, will debit the funds from the sending bank's reserve account at their Federal Reserve bank and credit the receiving bank's account.
 Wire transfers sent via Fedwire are completed in the same day, while some are completed instantly.
 - [Moov Image Cash Letter](./icl/) implements Image Cash Letter (ICL) files used for Check21 or Check truncation files for exchange and remote deposit in the U.S.; also known as X9 files, X9.37 files, X9.100-187